RFU Technology Director Jonathan Conn has just helped relaunch the East Stand of Twickenham after a major renovation built on digital foundations.

 With a successful launch of the East Stand now complete, Conn's focus turns to supporting the year's remaining internationals while developing other ideas.

-The RFU has been working with IBM to identify the areas of focus for the next 18 months.
+The RFU has been working with IBM to identify the priorities for the next 18 months.

 Current projects include a digital refresh of the website and the underlying data to make sure that it's flexible enough to accommodate any new addition, and exploring how data can further personalise the fan experience.